Welcome to the School of Art and Design 2021-2022 Season!

 of the community.
 The Museum’s Fine Arts Satellite Gallery in the Wilson Building

 features faculty, student and regional art educator exhibitions.
-Please join us for

-our current exhibitions at the Zuckerman Museum and Fine Arts Gallery.
+Please also join us for our current exhibitions at the Zuckerman Museum and Fine Arts Gallery.

 View Previous Virtual Exhibitions